Kings Highway station (BMT Brighton Line)

 The Kings Highway station is an express station on the BMT Brighton Line of the New York City Subway.
-It is located at Kings Highway between East 15th and East 16th Streets on the border of Midwood and Sheepshead Bay neighborhoods of Brooklyn.
+It is located at Kings Highway between East 15th and East 16th Streets on the border of Midwood and Homecrest neighborhoods of Brooklyn.
 The station is served by the Q train at all times and by the B train on weekdays only.

 History

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 On January 10, 1951, a new entrance to Quentin Road and East 16th Street was opened with a modern station house.
 The $250,000 project took approximately a year to be completed.

+A renovation of the Kings Highway station was funded as part of the MTA's 1980–1984 capital plan.
+The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant would fund the renovation of eleven stations, including Kings Highway.

-This station underwent reconstruction from 2009–2011, which included installation of ADA-accessible elevators to the full-time fare control area and rebuilding of the platforms and station houses.
+This station underwent reconstruction from 2009 to 2011, which included installation of ADA-accessible elevators to the full-time fare control area and rebuilding of the platforms and station houses.
 A temporary platform was used to provide service that would normally stop at the closed platform.